 Leap and the Net Will Appear!

 Rice Lake is also a very popular fishing destination (sadly, for the fish) for people from Ontario and from across the U.S. border.
-Many people have been coming here in the summer for generations.
-Although my exodus from Toronto was forced (I could no longer afford the little house I’d restored), my move here is one of the best things I’ve ever done.
+Many people have been coming here during the summer for generations.
+My move here is one of the best things I’ve ever done.

 My professional background is with the not-for-profit sector where I worked as an editor, an administrator, and in publicity and P.R.
-I began with Ontario Nature (it was then the Federation of Ontario Naturalists) and my love of the natural world has since been the underpinning of my life.
+Working with Ontario Nature (it was then the Federation of Ontario Naturalists) began my love of the natural world and has been the underpinning of my life.
 I attended the Kyoto climate change summit on a contract with ICLEI (International Council for Local Environmental Initiatives).
 I also worked with a co-operative theatre company (Tamahnous Theatre in Vancouver), and children’s media (OWL magazines, books and television).
-When I moved here, I was a freelance writer and editor, then worked as the manager of the Northumberland Orchestra & Choir (a wonderful group of dedicated amateur musicians) and as administrator of Hospice Northumberland.
+When I moved here, I was a freelance writer and editor.
+Then I happily found work as the manager of the Northumberland Orchestra & Choir (a wonderful group of dedicated amateur musicians), then as administrator of Hospice Northumberland.

 I love gardening — from organically grown vegetables and berries to native forbes, shrubs and trees.
-I recently fell victim to lilies, definitely not native, but so beautiful!
 And, of course, there’s my “Sally Garden” devoted to beautifully coloured willows for basketry.
-The plan is to eventually delve into willow art and basketry – I’ve always wanted to experiment with living willow structures.
-Apart from the gardens, I mow very little ‘lawn’; there are paths cut and one small mowed section near the pond.
+The plan is to eventually delve into willow art and basketry.
+I’ve always wanted to experiment with living willow structures.
+Apart from the gardens, I mow very little ‘lawn’.
+I cut paths and one small section near the pond.
 A vegetarian since 1984 and now a vegan, I’m expanding the veg and herb gardens every year.